onino-js/NEAT/documentation/neat-implementation.md

 number of organisms in the same species as organism i.
 This reduction is natural since species are already clustered by compatibility using the threshold δ t._

 Notice here that the sh function has to be calculated for each Genome with other genomes of the entire population.
 In other words, the existing species are not explicitly taken into account during the fitness evaluation.
-This is because species vhave been build on random representants.
-This implies the adjusted fitness cannot be computed independently for each Genome.
-The whole population at a given iteration step is taken as parameter to the evaluation function.
-Taken that into account, the steps for the adjusted fitness evaluation of a given population of Genomes would be close to:
+This is because species have been built up using random representants.
+Also the adjusted fitness cannot be computed independently for each Genome.
+The whole population at a given iteration step is taken as parameter for the evaluation of Equation 2.

 ```
 Function: Evaluating adjusted fitness of a Genome.
-Parameters: A collection of Species and the Genome to evaluate.
+Parameters: A collection of Genomes and the Genome to evaluate.
 Returns: The adjusted fitness
 Steps: (Equation 2)
 ```

-This method needs to be provided with the whole population sorted ny species in order to evaluate Equation 2.
 The adjusted fitnesses will be used to make a selection over the population.

 ### Population selection